lschock/CodeLou_fewd/README.md

 The class(es) I created are:

 1. .store_name
-..changes the font-family to tangerine, made the font bold, and changed font-size to 5em.
+..changes the font-family to tangerine, made the font bold, and changed font-size to 5em

-2. .figure-caption
+2. .linkedIn
-..transforms text to uppercase, adds a font-weight, alters font-size, adds bottom margin and changes the text color to #fff
+..transforms the text to white when the linkedIn link is hovered over

-3. .img-thumbnail
+3. .footer_name
-..changes the thumbnail images by adding padding, border, and background color
+..Changing the size of the company name in footer

 ```